WoSew/Toci/README.md

 In July, August and September 2017, I was a participant in the online course run by Bartłomiej Zapart.
 Classes were conducted in the form of weekend webinars.
 About 60 participants took part in the training, after the first lesson I took over the mentor's position.

-## What is the purpose of learning?
+## What is the purpose of learning and what did I learn?

-Understanding the basics of the C# language.
+* Understanding the basics of the C# language.

-## What did I learn?

-During the training I took the role of a mentor.
+* During the training I took the role of a mentor.
 I helped 8 people with their homework and understanding of lectures.
 It was a great teamwork lesson, overcoming barriers and understanding of the topic.

 ## Agenda